 So, to kill time one warm afternoon, I cut a ball in half, ruined a broom and crossed the street with Jack and the theater’s assistant manager, Bernie Hall, to play what was a new game to me.
 At the time there were several vacant lots on Grace Street, across from the Biograph.

 It turned out the key to pitching was to throw the half-ball with a side-arm delivery, with the flat part down.
 That made it curve wildly and soar, somewhat like a Frisbee.
-Hitting or catching the damn thing was quite another matter.
+Hitting it with a broomstick or even catching the damn thing was quite another matter.
 Oh, and hitting the ball on a bounce was OK, too.
 In fact, it was better to do so, from a strategic standpoint.

 The pitcher threw the half-sphere in the general direction of the batter.
-If the batter swung and missed, and he usually did miss, the catcher did his best to catch it, which wasn't easy, either.
-When the catcher did catch it, providing the batter had swung, the batter was out.
+If the batter swung and missed, and he usually did miss, the catcher did his best to catch it.
+When the catcher did catch it on the fly, providing the batter had swung, the batter was out.
 Then the pitcher moved to the catching position, and the catcher became the batter, and so forth.
 Runs were scored in a similar fashion to other home run derby-like games.

-But the best reason to play, other than the laughs stemming from how foolish we looked dealing with the crazy ball, was the kick that came from hitting it.
-When we connected with that little red devil it left the bat like a rocket.
+But the best reason to play, other than the laughs stemming from how foolish we looked dealing with the crazy, flat-sided ball, was the kick that came from hitting it.
+When we connected with that little red devil it left the broomstick bat like a rocket.
 It felt better than crushing a golf ball.
-Smashing it over the theater and halfway to Broad Street was a gas.
+Smashing it across the lot, completely over the theater and halfway to Broad Street was a gas.

 Click here to read more about Jack Leigh.